-Uber Movement is a newly released treasure trove of data for city officials
+Uber Movement data has now been made available to the public as well

+Uber, with its millions of daily rides, knows a thing or two about city traffic.
+Now, you can know those same things, too.

-Better late than never.
-That’s certainly what Uber is trying to say now that it has released a veritable treasure trove of data that ought to help city governments and city planners improve traffic conditions and commutes.
-Maybe 2017 is the year that the ridesharing company and government regulators finally learn to get along.
+Uber previously released to certain municipalities a veritable treasure trove of data to help city governments and city planners improve traffic conditions and commutes.
+After that initial debut, which was exclusive to urban planners, Uber has now officially set Uber Movement live for the general public.

-On Sunday, the San Francisco-based company made available a tome of data based upon countless rides taken by its millions of customers each and every day.
-Launched on a new website called “Uber Movement,” the data includes “detailed historical insights [that] make it possible to measure the impact of road improvements, major events, new transit lines, and more.”

-More: Uber moves its self-driving cars to Arizona to escape California regulators

 While the data has technically been available since Uber first launched in 2009, aggregating all this information has been no small feat.
-For the last nine months, a team of about 10 engineers has devoted itself to putting together information on three major cities — Manila, Philippines, Sydney, Australia, and Washington, DC.
+For the last year or so, a team of about 10 engineers has devoted itself to putting together information on three major cities — Manila, Philippines, Sydney, Australia, and Washington, DC.
 Dozens more cities are expected to be added to Movement before the site is made publicly available in February.
 When it’s complete, Movement will contain data for every city in which Uber is active, beginning in early 2016.

 “We don’t manage streets.
 We don’t plan infrastructure,” said Andrew Salzberg, Uber’s chief of transportation policy.
 “So why have this stuff bottled up when it can provide immense value to the cities we’re working in?”
 Noting that the company is collecting a “constant stream of data,” Salzberg added, “Some of this data is treated as digital exhaust, when in fact it’s immensely valuable.”

-Note: Update: Uber Movement has now been made available to the public in some cities.